Margaret has entertained guests elegantly for the past 50 years. She is an accomplished and admired cook, baker, and hostess.

 The Best Type of Napkin for Uncorking the Bottle

-There are several criteria in choosing a napkin for this purpose.
+There are several criteria for choosing a napkin for this purpose.
 First, it's important to choose a fabric that isn't slippery.
 Ideally, pick that has a textured weave and is made from natural linen, cotton, or a linen/cotton blend to give you a firm grip on the cork.
 Also, you want a square napkin that is at least 20" x 20".

 Step 4: Pour the Champagne Correctly